SaintPriest/MapleServer2/README.md

 Show beauty color, coords in console window

-## These customize edit is work in progress:(I will upload database files)
+## These customize edit is temporarity cancelled because databases require wipe when every update:

 Characters are set to my own's characters.